 A complete description of the services or products added by the supplemental estimate and associated charges.
 Each service or product and charge must be listed separately in sufficient detail to determine if proper rates were charged according to the tariff or, where no tariff charges exist, in sufficient detail to determine the exact nature, number, and type of charges.

-Signatures of the carrier personnel completing the form and the customer and the dates each signed.
+Electronic typed or written signatures of the Carrier personnel completing the form and the customer and the dates each signed.

-Estimates for moves completed by the carrier must be filed with the bill of lading and retained for the same length of time as required for the bill of lading.
+Estimates for moves completed by the Carrier must be filed with the bill of lading and retained for the same length of time as required for the bill of lading.
 Estimates for moves not completed may be discarded when the estimate expires.

 ITEM 90 - CARRIER LIABILITY FOR HOUSEHOLD GOODS AND